 After installing these two in your system.
 You have to set the Environment Variable for these two also.
 For that go to control panel->System and Security->System->Advance System Setting

 After setting the environment variables in your system now go to Jenkins.
 Open Jenkins in your web browser and follow the steps given below:

 Step 1: Click on Manage Jenkins

 Step 3: Set your git home location i.e. give the path of git in your system

 Step 4: Now that you have linked your local git with your local Jenkins.
 It is time to generate the SSH keys for integrating your Jenkins project with your git repository.
 Open your git bash and type the command ssh-keygen.
 Just like below, you will generate two files in .ssh folder.
 One is id_rsa which is the private key and the other file is id_rsa.pub.

 Step 5: Now go to Github and login with your account.
 Then go to settings and select the SSH and GPG keys and then click on the button New SSH Key.

-Step 6: Now you have to paste the private key here which you generated and is saved in .ssh folder under the file name id_rsa.pub.
+Step 6: Now you have to paste the public key here which you generated and is saved in .ssh folder under the file name id_rsa.pub.
 Copy the whole key and paste it in git and save it there.

 Adding CredentialsAdd Credentials option.